Permission is granted to reproduce this in its entirety only.

 The Lord Jesus taught on many touchy subjects.
 Among them all, divorce and remarriage being adultery is one of the most volatile, especially in our day when 50% or more marriages are ending in divorce.
 In fact, if one wanted to study divorce and remarriage for himself, he should also look up adultery in the Scriptures to learn what Jesus said about divorce!
 In every case it is crystal clear, except twice (Mt.
 5:32; 19:9).
 Both of those passages say "except for fornication."
 The same Greek word translated fornication (KJV) is also found in 1 Cor.
 5:1 and refers to the incest (and adultery) mentioned there.
 Hence, the word should be translated sexual immorality, since fornication in our day is understood differently and between two unmarried people.

 Ministers who "marry" two people that are not eligible for marriage, because of a past marriage, are helping to perpetuate this rampant problem with adultery.
-To teach contrary to the Scriptures on any issue, including divorce, can stumble others and bring judgment down on the teacher(s):
+To teach contrary to the Scriptures on any issue of divorce and remarriage can stumble others and bring judgment down on the teacher(s):

 (a) They are causing another to commit adultery through their teachings:" 'But you have turned from the way and by your teaching have caused many to stumble' " (Mal.
-2:8).(b) Such ministers would also be indited by Lk.
+2:8).Nevertheless, I have this against you: You tolerate that woman Jezebel, who calls herself a prophetess.
+By her teaching she misleads my servants into sexual immorality and the eating of food sacrificed to idols.
+(Rev 2:20)(b) Such ministers would also be indited by Lk.
 17:1-3:"Jesus said to his disciples: 'Things that cause people to sin are bound to come, but woe to that person through whom they come.
 It would be better for him to be thrown into the sea with a millstone tied around his neck than for him to cause one of these little ones to sin.
 So watch yourselves.' "

 (c) For ministers to have known illegitimately married couples, that is adulterers as God sees them, in their folds and to extend the right hand of Christian fellowship toward them, is to jeopardize the spiritual well-being of the entire congregation:

 If you are now convinced from the Scriptures that you are in an adulterous so-called marriage, please know it is adulterous because it is NOT recognized by God as a marriage to him.
 Man might refer to it as a marriage, but God sees it as adultery for both parties because it isn't legitimate.
 To God, it is not different from two people living together who would never claim to be married and who are having sexual union!
 They are continuing in sexual immorality, just like it is a continuous state of adultery, which is being committed by people who are not married in God's sight.
-Since the two people in an adulterous so-called marriage are NOT married, if they went their own separate ways it would not be divorce, since they were never married in God's eyes, only in man's eyes.
+Since the two people in an adulterous so-called marriage are NOT married, if they went their own separate ways it could not be divorce in God's eyes, since they were never married in God's eyes, only in man's eyes.
 In man's eyes, divorce would result from such, but that is not the issue here.
 The issue is how does God view two people in an adulterous marriage?
 If the same two people in an adulterous marriage live under the same roof as brother and sister with no sexual contact, would that be acceptable to God?
-Some think it might be and perhaps they are right!
+Some think it might be.
 One thing is certain, their sexual contact is adultery to God and that will send them to the lake of fire (Rev. 21:8; 1 Cor.
 6:9,10; etc.) unless they get forgiven and stop all sexual union (adultery).
-Don't be deceived by teachers like John MacArthur who downplay such adultery!
+Don't be deceived by teachers like John MacArthur who also downplays such adultery!

 IF You Are In An Adulterous Marriage